brunschgi/terrificjs/README.md

 * release/docs/ – generated API documentation
 * release/terrific-<version>.js – the full release
 * release/terrific-<version>.min.js – the minified release for production use

-– thx to [Roger Dudler](https://github.com/rogerdudler) for writing this tutorial –